jlunaing/Digital-Circuits/Project_01/README.md

 ## Verification

 For the half-adder implementation, all input combinations were tested through simulation in Vivado iSim.
 The waveform output is shown below (**Figure 5**).
 Notice that the waveform is a square wave with a “low” value for a logical 0 and a “high” value for a logical 1.
-For the full-adder circuit, all eight cases from the truth table (Table 2) were test in simulation (**Figure 6**) and on the board.
+For the full-adder circuit, all eight cases were test in simulation as well (**Figure 6**).

 <p align="center">
     <img src="https://github.com/jlunaing/Digital-Circuits/blob/d198ed91618e397ae140210139db356bdb80141f/Project_01/Images/lab01_fig5.png"